The best independent guide to the Algarve

 Faro city hall

-Visitors to the Se cathedral are able to climb the clock tower and from this vantage point there are fantastic view over Faro and the Ria Formosa national park.
+Visitors to the Se cathedral are able to climb the clock tower, and from this vantage point there are fantastic views over Faro and the Ria Formosa national park.

 The view from the Se cathedral

-The next stage of the suggested route is to take the pretty western gate called the “Porta do sol”.
+The next stage of the suggested route is to take the pretty western gate called the ‘Porta do Sol’.
 Close to the gate are the ticket sales for the Ria Formosa boat tours.
 These boat tours will be loved by certain visitors, while others will feel that there is simply not much to see.
-The boat tours also can stop at the two sand bar islands on the edge of the national park.
+Some of the boat tours also stop at the two sandbar islands on the edge of the national park.

 The main path around the edge of the city walls

-For the suggested tour follow the ancient Moorish walls around to the southern entrance and the site of the old ruined castle.
-The North gate road leads to the rear of the cathedral and the interesting Museu Arqueologico.
-The most impressive gate to the old city is located on the eastern gate and this is conveniently close to the Museu Arqueologico.
+For the suggested tour, follow the ancient Moorish walls around to the southern entrance and the site of the old ruined castle.
+The North Gate road leads to the rear of the cathedral and the interesting Museu Arqueologico.
+The most impressive gate to the old city is located on the eastern side, and this is conveniently close to the Museu Arqueologico.